Photos courtesy of Unsplash

 “One cannot be prepared for something while secretly believing it will not happen.” -Nelson Mandela

-For me, next to the drama at security, the biggest anxiety inducing portion of flying can be the wait in baggage claim.
-My anxiety level can start to edge up as I watch my fellow travelers claim their bags and make their way to their destinations while I strain to see if my suitcase is going to make a dramatic arrival.
+For me, next to the drama at security, the biggest anxiety-inducing portion of flying can be the wait at baggage claim as I watch my fellow travelers claim their bags and make their way to their destinations and I strain to see if my suitcase is going to make a dramatic arrival.

 The good news is that 97% of lost suitcases are often easily reunited with their owners within a couple of days according to the Los Angeles Times.
-In the times we live in, and for those of us that check our bags, the airlines use barcode technology to track our suitcases as they travel through the underbellies of the airports and across the tarmacs.
-In fact, when I fly, I take advantage of the mobile app that my airline offers, giving me notifications as my bag moved on and off the plane throughout our trip.
+This is due, in part to the use of barcode technology that airlines use to track our suitcases as they travel through the underbellies of the airports and across the tarmacs.
+These barcodes connect my bag to me through the mobile app that my airline offers, giving me notifications as my bag moves on and off the plane throughout our trip.
 Knowing that my bag will meet me in baggage claim, this tool helps to relieve me of some of the baggage claim anxiety I would’ve had otherwise.

-Of course, even technology can’t prevent human errors and every once in a while, airlines have and do experience computer failures that affect everything up to and including the tracking of your suitcase.
-So what can you do to ensure that you and your suitcase are reunited safely?
+Of course, even technology can’t prevent human errors and every once in a while, airlines experience computer failures that affect everything up to and including the tracking of your suitcase.
+So what can you do to ensure that you and your suitcase are reunited?